IreneBa26/m3mento/README.md

 ## Built With

-m3mento is built for MiniPay using Celo Composer, with a variety of front-end frameworks and asset libraries.
+m3mento is built for MiniPay using Celo Composer and the following front-end frameworks and asset libraries:

 - [Celo](https://celo.org/)
 - [React.js](https://reactjs.org/)